Deisss/IPlug-cairo-example/README.md

 With success on VS 2013.

+## License

-The code and explain are both under MIT license.
+The code and explain are both under MIT license (see file in this project).